Monday, 31 May 2010

 The answers:

-The roller skating was on the site of the Queen’s Palace, later Queens Theatre/Ballroom, sometime after the former had been destroyed by fire in 1907 and before the latter opened in 1926.
+The roller skating was on the site of Queen’s Palace, later Queens Theatre / Ballroom, sometime after the former had been destroyed by fire in 1907 and before the latter opened in 1926.

 and

 The lifeboat’s name was Har-Lil.
-Author Jeff Morris says that the cost of building the lifeboat was provided out of the legacy of Miss Janie Watt of Renfrewshire, and was named in memory of her late parents Harry and Lilian.
+Author Jeff Morris says that the cost of building the lifeboat was provided by the legacy of Miss Janie Watt of Renfrewshire, and was named in memory of her late parents Harry and Lilian.

 The winner: